raullaasner/kde-gmail/README.md

 KDE-Gmail
 =========

-A small KDE-oriented script for checking GMail.
+A small KDE-oriented script for checking Gmail.

 Brief description
 -----------------

-A light-weight Python script for checking new email via the GMail Atom feed.
+A light-weight Python script for checking new email via the Gmail Atom feed.
 This is a fairly elementary implementation.
 Any suggestions are welcome.
 Concerning KDE dependency, there are only a few calls to KDialog making it easy to port it to other DEs.

 Usage
 -----